saratbantupalli/ST558_Project-2/README.md

 - `jsonlite`: to parse data obtained in JSON data format
 - `lubridate` : to work with datetime type data objects
 - `corrplot`: to create a visual of correlations
-- `see` : to plot distribution of Treasury Securities
+- `see` : for half-violin half-dot plot distribution of Treasury Securities

 ``` r
 library(tidyverse)